basiqio-oss/Basiq-docs/docs/PLatform/api-integration/best-practices.md

 To do this, you can use the `/job` endpoint, checking on the status of recent jobs to see if there were any failures.

-### _Check the users jobs regularly. _
+### *Check the users jobs regularly.*

 A common cadence is once a day and then every time they login, giving you the opportunity to handle any unresolved errors that have occurred.
 See our resources on how to effectively handle jobs.

 For example, the user may have initially connected their banks without issues, but Basiq has since had trouble refreshing their data.
-The user may have changed their login credentials, or the bank may be presenting a popup requiring the user to acknowledge new T&Cs, etc.
+The user may have changed their login credentials, or the bank may be presenting a popup requiring the user to acknowledge new T\&Cs, etc.

 There is more to read on our job processes and how to handle it, including why and where jobs may fail and how to test your applications handling of these scenarios [here](doc:handling-jobs).